Lake Mashū: Hydrology

 Lake Mashū is surrounded by steep crater walls 200 m high.
 It has no significant inlets and no outlet.
 The lake is one of the clearest in the world and one of the deepest in Japan.
 On August 1, 1931, the transparency of the water was measured at 41.6 m.
 Around the same time Lake Baikal was measured 40.5 m.
 This is the basis for the lake's claim to be the clearest in the world.
 Since the 1950s the transparency has tended to range between 20 and 30 m.
 The loss in transparency is probably due to the introduction of sockeye salmon and rainbow trout into the lake and landslides.
 At the same time, the clarity of Lake Baikal has not been measured.

 In summer, the surface of Lake Mashū is often obscured by fog.
 There is usually fog covering around the lake for about 100 days of the year.
 This has given the lake a reputation for mysteriousness.
-A local legend says that if you can see the surface of the lake, you will have bad luck.
+A local legend says that if a person can see the surface of the lake, they will have bad luck.

 Origin of the name

-Lake Mashū was originally named Lake of the Devil by the Ainu.
-This was rendered as Lake Mashin (魔神湖, Mashin-ko) by the Japanese.
+The origin of Lake Mashū's name is unclear.
+The lake's original Ainu name was Kintan-kamuy-to or lake of the mountain god.
+Ainu language researcher Nagata Housei proposed that the Japanese name originated from the Ainu Mas-un-to or lake of the gulls.
+This was then rendered as Lake Mashin (魔神湖, Mashin-ko) by the Japanese.
 Over time, however, the Japanese began to refer to the lake by the Japanese reading for the neighboring peak, Mount Mashū (摩周岳, Mashū-dake).
 The kanji for this peak translate roughly as scrubbed area mountain.
 The Ainu name for this peak, by which it is commonly known today, is Kamuinupuri or mountain of the gods.
-The lake also retains its Ainu name, Kamuito or lake of the gods.
+The lake also retains its Ainu name in a shortened form, as Kamuyto or lake of the gods.